NASA-PDS/naif-pds4-bundler/docs/paper.md

 by the Navigation and Ancillary Information Facility (NAIF) Node of the Planetary Data System [@ACTON199665; @ACTON20189].

-NPB is an open source project led by the NAIF group at the Jet Propulsion Laboratory (JPL) with the support of the PDS Engineering Node (PDS-EN).
+NPB is an open source software project led by the NAIF group at the Jet Propulsion Laboratory (JPL) with the support of the PDS Engineering Node (PDS-EN).
 NPB makes use of the SPICE Toolkit through the open source Python wrapper SpiceyPy [@Annex2020].
 NPB is hosted at the [NASA PDS GitHub repository](https://github.com/NASA-PDS/naif-pds4-bundler) and